Water Bodies of Argentina

 Notable Rivers

-Atuel River: The Atuel River is born in the Andes at 3,250 m (10,662 ft) in elevation from the glacial Atuel Lake.
+Atuel River: The Atuel River is born in the Andes at 3,250 m (10,662 ft) and is elevated from the glacial Atuel Lake.
 It primarily flows through Mendoza, with its last part in La Pampa.
 It is a significant source of water for irrigation in Argentina.

-Bermejo River: The Bermejo River flows from Bolivia through Argentina, and it has different names along its length.
+Bermejo River: The Bermejo River flows from Bolivia through Argentina, with different names along its length.
 It is a major tributary of the Paraguay River.
 Non-navigable, it is 1,060 km (660 mi) long and has a drainage basin of 123,000 sq km (47,000 sq mi).

 Chubut River: The Chubut River flows eastwards for approximately 800 km (500 mi) from the Andes to the Atlantic Ocean through Argentina.
-Important for agriculture, it is the longest river in the Patagonia region of Argentina.
+It is the longest river in the Patagonia region of Argentina, and it is vital for agriculture.

 Colorado River: The Colorado River flows through Argentina and Chile.
 It marks most of the political boundary between the Argentine provinces of Neuquén and Mendoza and between Rio Negro and La Pampa.
 Its total length is about 1,000 km (620 mi), of which about 300 km (190 mi), from the coast up to Pichi Mahuida, are navigable.

 Desaguadero River: The Desaguadero River originates in western Argentina near the Tipas volcano in the province of La Rioja at about 5,500 m (18,000 ft) elevation.
-The river is known in its upper reaches as the Bermejo or Vinchina.
+The river is known as the Bermejo or Vinchina in its upper reaches.
 In its lower reaches, it is also known as the Salado.
 It joins the Colorado River in La Pampa Province near Pichi Mahuida.
 It has a total length of 1,498 km (931 mi), and its drainage basin is about 260,000 sq km (100,000 sq mi).

 Iguazu River: The Iguazu River flows through Argentina and Brazil.
 It is best known for its Iguazu Falls, one of the world's largest waterfalls.
 In addition, it is an important tributary of the Paraná River.
 The Iguazu River is about 1,320 km (820 mi) long, and its drainage basin is approximately 62,000 sq km (24,000 sq mi).